6 Differences Between Banks and Building Societies

 This is another incentive to offer higher interest rates on savings accounts or lower interest rates on mortgages.

-Average difference between interest rates can be between 0.5% to 1.5% which might sound small.
-However, compound interest rate can have a significant effect of the future value of any investment.
+The average difference between interest rates can be between 0.5% to 1.5% which might sound small.
+However, compound interest rates can have a significant effect on the future value of any investment.

 Conclusion